gcmt-group/sod/README.md

 - Use the names n00 n01 n02 n03 etc for the folders containing the calculations for 0, 1, 2, 3... substitutions.
 - Make sure that the folders n00, n01 and n02 contain an ENERGIES and an OUTSOD file each (OUTSOD is not necessary for n00)
-- If you want to use spbe, say, for n=3, first run ```sod_comb``` for n=3 substitutions, rename CALCS to n03, and create a folder within n03, say n03/spbe/
+- If you want to use spbe, say, for *n*=3, first run ```sod_comb``` for *n*=3 substitutions, rename CALCS to n03, and create a folder within n03, say n03/spbe/
 - From the n03/spbe folder, just run the script ```sod_spbe0.sh```, which will copy the relevant input files into the current folder and will call ```spbesod```
 - It is also possible to run the spbe program using data from the other end of the solid solution (*x*=1).
-In that case, run the script ```sod_spbe1.sh```, which will copy the files from the folders with N, N-1, N-2 substitutions, will "invert" the OUTSOD files as needed, and call ```spbesod```.
+In that case, run the script ```sod_spbe1.sh```, which will copy the files from the folders with *N*, *N*-1, *N*-2 substitutions, will "invert" the *OUTSOD* files as needed, and call ```spbesod```.

-Finally, it is possible to introduce some rescaling in the first-order and second-order terms to improve the match with a reference set of calculations, using the INSPBE file.
+Finally, it is possible to introduce some rescaling in the first-order and second-order terms to improve the match with a reference set of calculations, using the *INSPBE* file.
 However, this feature is only for testing purposes at the moment.
 Please email Dr Grau-Crespo if interested.

 ## Citing SOD